 In order to gain a clear picture of how fleets are used, fleet managers and owners can invest in technology that supports fleet tracking and run simple reports that can provide insight into the vehicles that are racking up the most fuel expenses.
 With this insight, they can also more effectively plan how drivers’ days are scheduled.
 This helps reduce the number of miles covered each day, resulting in cost savings and increased energy efficiency.

 MONITOR DRIVER BEHAVIOR

-Fleet management software not only helps to monitor, and then minimize fuel consumption, but it can also help to identify how drivers are impacting overall energy efficiency.
+Fleet management software not only helps to monitor and then minimize fuel consumption, but it can also help to identify how drivers impact overall energy efficiency.
 Fleet managers are able to easily spot undesirable driving habits such as speeding, idling, and other actions that can waste fuel and other resources.
 For example, speeding not only puts the driver and other vehicles at risk, but it also reduces fuel efficiency and increases costs.

 NEAR REAL-TIME DATA

 Near real-time data not only helps drivers find the best and quickest routes to cut down on wasted fuel, but it can also be used to plot out which driver is closest to the job to optimize operations across the entire fleet at any one time.
 By driving energy efficiency gains in this area, managers can also improve customer service by providing more accurate estimated times of arrival to customers.